BenDavidLab/Single-Cell-Aneuploidy-Landscape-Analysis/README.md

 Copy number profiles were derived using the **ASCETS** algorithm.
 TCGA aneuploidy scores and arm-level CNA calls are from [Taylor et al. 2018, *Cancer Cell*](https://doi.org/10.1016/j.ccell.2018.03.007).

-The **sample file map** (`sampleFilesMap`) referenced throughout is a CSV with one row per sample, containing paths to the relevant expression and CNA files.
-Its columns are described in the code comments.

 ---